Hild (novel)

 Hild is a 2013 historical novel and the sixth novel by British author Nicola Griffith.
-Hild is a fictionalized telling of the life of Hilda of Whitby, also known as Hild of Streoneshalh, a significant figure in Anglo-Saxon Britain.
+Hild is a fictionalized telling of the life of Hilda of Whitby, also known as Hild of Streoneshalh, a significant figure in Anglo-Saxon England.
 The book includes a map, a glossary of terms, and a pronunciation guide.

-The novel was first published in the United States by Farrar, Straus and Giroux on November 12, 2013 and in the United Kingdom on October 4, 2014 through Blackfriars Books.
-Griffith has stated that the book will be the first in a trilogy.
-The second book in the trilogy, Menewood, was published on October 3, 2023.
+The novel was first published in the United States by Farrar, Straus and Giroux on 12 November 2013 and in the United Kingdom on 4 October 4 2014 through Blackfriars Books.
+The second book in The Hild Sequence, Menewood, was published on 3 October 2023.

-Novel summary
+Plot

 In seventh-century Britain, small kingdoms are merging.
 Edwin of Northumbria plots to become the king of all the Angles through force, bribery, and religious coercion.
 The king's niece Hild grows up bright, curious, and willful in this world of violence and mysticism.
 She learns to fight with staff and sword and to speak several languages.
 Although her father has been assassinated, Hild survives to become an advisor to the king and ultimately to other major figures determining England's course in the Early Middle Ages.

 Development

+Griffith's inspiration for Hild came when she visited Whitby Abbey for the first time in her twenties.
+She wanted to learn more about a powerful woman in the Middle Ages, and was later dismayed to find that there was very little information about the life of Saint Hilda.
+After reading Bede's Ecclesiastical History of the English People, she became intrigued:

+[Bede] talks about very few women, and those he approves of he calls virgins.
+Whether or not they were [literally virgins], they were holy virgins, and that’s because that’s what good women were to him.
+But Hild was regarded so highly that kings and princes took her advice.
+She trained five bishops!
+I mean, Bede thought Hild was the bee’s knees, but he doesn’t call her a virgin, and then he leaves out this huge chunk of her life.
+We meet her when she’s 13, and then we don’t see her again until she’s 33 and just about to join the church.
+Everything else is missing.
+What was it that Bede didn’t approve of?

+Griffith began researching seventh-century Britain and documented her research on her blog Gemæcce.